-our Name: lame of the manager handling your complaint: art 1: Your complaint.
-Please give details of the nature of your complaint.
-Provide specific details e.g. dates, times, witnesses or people who may be able to provide relevant evidence) and attach elevant supporting evidence if necessary. art 2: Informal action.
-State briefly what, if anything, you have done to resolve the matter of formally, and explain why this has not resolved it to your satisfaction.
-Alternatively, state why of formal resolution had not been tried or was not appropriate in this case. art 3: Outcome you are seeking.
-Please state what specific action or actions would, in your view, e needed to resolve your complaint satisfactorily.
-What outcome are you seeking? art 4: any other comments? art 5: declaration.
-I confirm that to the best of my knowledge the information I have given is true nd accurate igned: Date:
+Your Name: Name of the manager han dling your complaint: - rase give details of the nature of your complaint.
+Provide specific details (e.g. dates who may be able to provide relevant evidence) and attach relevant supporting explain why this has not re ate briefly what, if anything, you have done to resolve the matter informally, and solved it to your satisfaction.
+Alternatively, state why informal resolution had not been tried or was not appr opriate in this case.
+Part 3: Outcome you are s opriate in this case. eeking.
+Please state what specific action or actions would, in your view, be needed satisfactorily.
+What outcome are you seeking?
+Part 3: Outcome you are so to resolve your complaint s eeking.
+Please state what specific action or actions would, in your view, be needed satisfactorily.
+What outcome are you seeking? to resolve your complaint s eeking.
+Please state what specific action or actions would, in your view, be needed satisfactorily.
+What outcome are you seeking?

 Once completed, this form should be sent to the relevant manager to handle the complaint.
-It must also be copied - for information - to the HR Manager.
+It must also be copied for information - to the HR Manager.